Mygod/VPNHotspot/README.md

 This could caused by the Wi-Fi channel you selected is no longer available, due to:

 1. Your device doesn't support operating on this channel, or
-2. There is some nearby Wi-Fi direct device that broadcasted that they can't operate on the channel you picked.
+2. There is some nearby Wi-Fi direct device that broadcasted that it can't operate on the channel you picked.

 For maximum stability, you need to set channel = 0 so that your device will pick a channel automatically.
+You can also use WPS to connect your 2.4GHz-only device to force the repeater to switch from 5GHz to 2.4GHz for this time.

 ### [IPv6 tethering?](https://github.com/Mygod/VPNHotspot/issues/6)